orbisdev/orbisdev/README.md

 This repo also uses CI/CD to create a docker image called `orbisdev/orbisdev:latest`per change.
 This is quite useful if you're a developer that want to create/port an application to the PS4.
 So, you just can go there and compile your project using this docker image.

 ## Extra steps
-If you want, you *JUST* can install the extra dependencies as `orbisdev-orbisGl and orbisdev-orbisGl2`, to achieve this just execute
+If you want, you *JUST* can install the extra tools for generating pkg, to achieve this just execute

 ```
 ./build-extra.sh